kenoxa/beamwind/packages/beamwind/README.md

 })
 ```

 Some dynamic components depend on additional logic and like to use the familiar `bw` API.
-For these case beamwind provides the [apply](https://beamwind.js.org/packages/beamwind/modules.html#apply) helper, which has the same API signature as `bw`.
+For these cases beamwind provides the [apply](https://beamwind.js.org/packages/beamwind/modules.html#apply) helper, which has the same [API signature as `bw`](#function-signature).

 ```js
 import { setup, apply, optional } from 'beamwind'